How to submit a planning application, including works to trees

 - Drawings should be correctly oriented on page

-- Applicants can consider using a planning agent to assist them with their application.
-View a published list of accredited agents.
+- We recommend applicants consider using a Planning Agent to assist with their application.
+View a published list of B&NES accredited agents.

-PLEASE NOTE: Information provided on the application form and accompanying drawings and documents will be made available on the internet.
+- Information provided on the application form and accompanying drawings and documents will be made available on the internet, see B&NES Planning Privacy Notice

-Useful information regarding the application process can be found on the Planning Portal website (external link).
-Please also have a look at our own frequently asked questions webpage.
-Please note if the application has been submitted electronically, it will be treated as having been delivered at 9.00am on the next working day after it was transmitted.
+- Useful information regarding the application process can be found on the Planning Portal.
+Please also have a look at our own frequently asked questions webpage

-Parish and Town Councils have an important role in the planning process.
+- For you information Parish and Town Councils have an important role.
 Parish and Town Councils provide a local perspective and make comments on applications within a local context and with the benefit of a considerable amount of local knowledge and input from their Parishioners.
 They are notified of every application that is submitted within their area.
 The views of Parish and Town Councils are reported, considered and responded to in each application report.
 Parish and Town Councils can also attend Planning Committee meetings to speak on applications within their area.
 Once, a decision has been made by Bath & North East Somerset Council, a copy of the decision notice is made available to the Parish or Town Council.
 View a list of all Parish/Town Councils and their contact details.

-New building work will often need to comply with the Building Regulations.
+- New building work will often need to comply with the Building Regulations.
 These prescribe minimum standards for health and safety.
-The Planning Portal website also provides advice on Building Regulations.
+The Central Government website also provides advice on Building Regulations.
 If you would like further advice, please contact Building Control.